JiwonChoi-NJIT/SpermTrackingProject/README.md

 Selecting video:
 1. save the directory of the video as string into variable videoFile (line 19 in VideoSegmentation_rev_11L.m)
 2. save the directory of the data file output from VideoSegmentation_rev_11L.m and the video into dataFile and videoFile, respectively (line 20,21 in VideoSpermTracker_rev_26L60sec.m)

+Warning: the video file must be located within the path set in MATLAB